Michael-DTran/Lambda-Xray-Proj/README.md

 You need to download the **function.zip** file in the repo.
 You can upload to Lambda as is.
 **lambda-function** is the main component of what the lambda function will be reading within the **function.zip** file.

-We will be creating this environment in the US East(N.Virginia) us-east-1 region.
+We will be creating this environment in the ```US East(N.Virginia) us-East-1``` region.
 If you are deploying elsewhere make sure it is consistent with a region that works for you.
 Make sure you have an IAM account with proper account privileges.

 # Instructions